alexlehner86/cascade-layers-angular-demo/README.md

-# CascadeLayersAngularDemo
+# Cascade Layers Angular Demo

+Demo that shows how to use CSS Cascade Layers in an Angular Project with SCSS and third party libraries.
 This project was generated with [Angular CLI](https://github.com/angular/angular-cli) version 14.2.1.

 ## Development server